 Looking to find some free daycare?
 You’re in luck!
 There are government, community and private solutions for free daycare and childcare assistance available to moderate and low-income families in nearly every state, territory and tribal region, even during the Coronavirus Pandemic.
 Here are just a few of the top resources available to families looking for free daycare and childcare assistance.

-For low-income parents who need childcare in order to work, or attend job training/school, a Federal block grant program called the Child Care Development Fund, or CCDF, offers a voucher subsidy program to pay for childcare.
+For low-income parents who need free daycare in order to work or attend job training/school, a Federal block grant program called the Child Care Development Fund (CCDF), offers a voucher subsidy program to pay for childcare.
 The program is federally funded, but administered by each state, territory or tribe.
 Those who qualify for CCDF assistance will receive a voucher to pay for childcare at CCDF-approved facilities.
 Each state, territory or tribe will have slightly different qualifications, but in general, parents or custodians must be able to prove they are low-income and the primary care-givers for children under the age of 13, or children under 19 if the child is incapable of self-care.